4th-earth/site-fourth-earth/site-raw/sprinkles/content.md

-## Resistance

-### Protagonist Potential Energy

-Resistance results in a modification to Potential Energy when attacked in a way that causes physical damage; draining the health Life Battery.

-***

 ## Criticality

 Criticality represents success *and* failure beyond the intention of the Character for mundane and combat actions.

 - Characters MUST have one or more non-health Life Batteries.
 - Players MUST add an extra die to the Dice Pool, which is known as the Criticality Die and SHOULD be distinct from other dice in the pool; we RECOMMEND a 10-sided die, which represents a 10 percent chance of criticality.